more-fps/more-fps/README.md

 *These time intervals may still be very large...
 To avoid hitting the capacity of the disk, I set a default MAX_STEP_SIZE.
 This option is used to set a limit on the number of seconds a frame extraction will use at a time.*

-### Interpolate the frames to match the target FPS
+### Generate the frames to match the target FPS

 This is where the AI model is used.
 We need a model that supports the "-n" option mentioned above so we can tell the model how many frames to generate per frame extraction.

 The simplest example is if we have 1 second (which is usually 23.998 aka 24 fps), the AI model will be told to generate 60 frames.
 Not all scene cuts are this nice, so decimals are involved...

 *⚠️ I assume you have one CPU and GPU you want to use...
-If this is not the case, feel free to change the `--interpolation-args` option*
+If this is not the case, feel free to change the `--ai-args` option*

-### Aggregate the interpolated frames
+### Aggregate the generated frames

 Now that we have the AI generated frames, we use ffmpeg to generate the video.